 Promotions & Advertisements

-We offer childrens events, special events during holidays, we host free merchant workshops and speaker venues, merchant sponsored banners, shopping and services guide with merchant sponsored advertising, website, facebook and twitter feeds.
-We work with editors of local online news outlets to keep them informed of new intitiatives in our area.
-We encourage everyone to sign up for our monthly E-news newsletter for all the latest info in the North Flatbush Avenue district.
+We offer children’s events, special events during holidays, we host free merchant workshops and speaker venues, merchant sponsored banners, shopping and services guide with merchant sponsored advertising, website, instagram and twitter feeds.
+We work with editors of local online news outlets to keep them informed of new initiatives in our area.

-We encourage neighbors to check out our website regularly for information on any new intitiatives and events that we are promoting.
-You can find any one of our Shopping and Services Guide along North Flatbush Avenue shops.
-Like us on Facebook and Follow us on Twitter for daily updates on our small merchants.
-Keep up to date, dont be left out.
+We encourage neighbors to check out our website regularly for information on any new initiatives and events that we are promoting.
+Follow us on Twitter & Instagram for daily updates & fun information.